| Rachel

 © Paul Hogan

-being based in UK for several years.
-She has been on stage at
+internationally, being based in UK for several years.
+At London's

 from the Source of the Nile